ctechfilmuniversity/project_ws2425_first_term/README.md

 ### Presentation

-Website and the oral presentation are graded mainly but not exclusively based on (also, only if applicable) the following criteria:
+The website and the oral presentation are graded mainly but not exclusively based on (also, only if applicable) the following criteria:

 * Overall appeal
 * Completeness